-Alba is an investment Company and its object is the acquisition of long-term ownership interests in listed and non-listed companies which are leading players in various economic sectors.
-Alba is primarily owned by the shareholders of the March Group, which is one of Spain's principal private family-controlled financial groups.
-Alba's portfolio currently includes equity investments that are divided into three categories: listed companies, non-listed companies and real state assets.
+Alba is an investment holding company and its object is the acquisition of long-term ownership interests in listed and non-listed companies which are leading players in various economic sectors.
+Alba is primarily owned by the shareholders of the March Group, which is one of Spain's principal private family-controlled financial groups in Spain.
+Alba's portfolio currently includes equity investments that are divided into three categories: listed companies, non-listed companies and property assets.

-In accordance with legislation applicable as regards disclosure of non-financial and diversity information, the company will disclose the proportion of eligible economic activity and non-eligible economic activity in accordance with the EU taxonomy and the KPIs related to turnover, CapEx and OpEx.
-Taxonomy-eligible economic activities are those included in the list set out in the EU Taxonomy Regulation and which will potentially contribute to the objectives defined in compliance with the technical screening criteria established for the Climate Change mitigation and adaptation objectives.
-Taxonomy non-eligible economic activities are, therefore, those which either do not comply with the terms set out in the regulation and/or are not included in the list of taxonomy-eligible activities defined in the regulation.
-It should be mentioned that taxonomy-eligibility is not determined by the environmental performance of the activity, but rather its potential contribution to the environmental objectives defined.
-Performance will be assessed in future years in terms of the taxonomy alignment indicator, which is measured in terms of compliance with the technical screening criteria set out for each taxonomy activity.
+In accordance with legislation applicable as regards disclosure of non-financial and diversity information, the company will disclose the proportion of eligible economic activity and non-eligible economic activity in accordance with the EU taxonomy and the KPIs related to turnover, capital expenditure (CapEx) and operating expenditure (OpEx).
+Taxonomy-eligible economic activities are those included in the list set out in the EU Taxonomy Regulation and which will potentially contribute to the objectives defined in compliance with the technical screening criteria established for the climate change mitigation and adaptation objectives.
+Taxonomy non-eligible economic activities are, therefore, those which either do not comply with the terms set out in the regulation and/or are not included in the list of taxonomy-eligibility is not determined by the environmental performance of the activity, but rather its potential contribution to the environmental objectives defined.
+Performance will be assessed in future years in terms of the taxonomy alignment indicator, which is measured in terms of compliance with the technical screening criteria established contribution to the technical screening criteria established for the climate change mitigation and adaptation objectives.